 Humidity Levels

 Monitoring humidity levels is one of the most effective techniques for preventing mold growth.
-High humidity—especially over 60%—creates a perfect environment for mold to thrive.
+High humidity—especially over 60% %—creates a perfect environment for mold to thrive.
 Invest in a hygrometer to monitor humidity levels in bathrooms, kitchens, and basements.
 Regular checks will help you identify problem areas before mold becomes an issue.
 Adjust your ventilation systems or use dehumidifiers to reduce humidity levels if necessary.
 Combining this with an air quality monitor can help you monitor other factors contributing to mold growth, like temperature and CO2 levels, to ensure your home stays healthy.

 Use Mold-Resistant Paints and Coatings